fagnercandido/fagnercandido.gihub.io/_posts/2019-09-18-using-node-cron.markdown

 Now, just follow the pattern of cron.

-To any doubt, problem or suggestion, just say.
+If you have any doubts, problems or suggestions, just leave a message.

 Source: [Sources](https://github.com/fagnercandido/node-scheduling)